MI-DPLA/combine/docs/publishing.rst

   - This is where published sets are selected to include in this Published Subset.
 All or none may be included.

+- **Select Organizations, Record Groups, and Jobs**

+  - Select Organizations, Record Groups, and Jobs to include in Published Subset.
+Selected Organizations and Record Groups will include all *published* Jobs that fall underneath.
+In the instance where only select Jobs from a Record Group are selected, only those Jobs will be included, *not* the entire Record Group.
+  - **Note:** This is particularly helpful if a user wants to add an entire Organization or Record Group to a subset, confident that all Jobs created or deleted, published or unpublished, will collect under this Published Subset.

 - **Include Records without Publish Set Identifier**

   - This toggle will include Jobs/Records that have not been given a Publish Set Identifier in this Published Subset.